Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Medvedev degrees of effective subshifts

+Here we review the lattice $\M$ of Medvedev degrees.
+A survey on this topic is \cite{hinman_survey_2012}. \begin{definition} Let $X\subset A^{\N}$ and $Y\subset B^{\N}$.
+We say that $Y$ is \textit{Medvedev reducible} to $X$, written $Y\leq_{\M}X$, if there is a partial computable function $\Phi$ defined on all elements of $X$, and such that $\Phi(X)\subset Y$.
+We write $X\equiv_{\M}Y$ when we have both reductions.
+A \textit{Medvedev degrees} is an equivalence class of $\equiv_{\M}$, and we denote by $\M$ the set of Medvedev degrees.
+The pre-order $\leq_{\M}$ becomes a partial order on $\M$, and the degree of a set $X$ is denoted by $\deg_{\M}(X)$. \end{definition}

-Equivalence classes of $\equiv_{\M}$ are called \textbf{Medvedev degrees}.
-Medvedev degrees form a lattice with interesting properties, a survey on the subject is \cite{hinman_survey_2012}.
-If we regard a set $X\subset A^{\N}$ as the set of \textit{solutions }to a problem, then the Medvedev degree of $X$, $\deg_{\M}(X)$, measures how hard is it to construct a solution, where hard means hard to compute.
-From the definition, one can see that: \end{defn}
+The partially ordered set $(\M,\leq_{\M})$ is indeed a distributive lattice with a bottom element $0_{\M}$, and a top element $1_{\M}$.
+We remark that the Medvedev degree of a set $X$ is meaningful when we regard $X$ as the set of all solutions to a problem: it measures how hard is it to find a solution, where hard means hard to compute.
+For instance, $\deg_{\M}(X)=0_{\M}$ if and only if $X$ has a computable point, while $\deg_{\M}(X)=1_{\M}$ if and only if $X$ is empty.
+A prominent sub-lattice of $\M$ is that of $\Pi_{1}^{0}$ degrees: \begin{definition} A Medvedev degree is called $\Pi_{1}^{0}$ when it is the degree of a $\Pi_{1}^{0}$ nonempty subset of $\{0,1\}^{\N}$. \end{definition}

-\begin{enumerate} \item If $X$ has a computable point $x_{c}$, then it is minimal for $\leq_{\M}$.
-This is proved by noting that the constant function $\Phi:A^{\N}\to X$, $x\mapsto x_{c}$ is computable.
-The Medvedev degree of this set is denoted $0_{\M}$. \item The empty set $\emp$ is maximal for $\leq_{\M}$.
-This reflects that for $\leq_{\M}$, the hardest problem is one with no solutions. \item If $X$ and $Y$ are computably homeomorphic, then $X\equiv_{\M}Y$. \end{enumerate} As $2^{\N}$ and $A^{\N}$ are computably homeomorphic for any finite set $A$, it is enough to consider Medvedev degrees of subsets of $2^{\N}$.

-An important sublattice of the lattice of Medvedev degrees is that of Medvedev degrees of effectively closed subsets.
-This is a countable class, its elements admit a finite description, and it exhibits many interesting properties.
-Natural and geometrical examples of effectively closed sets are subshifts of finite type, and more generally effective subshifts.
-As mentioned in the introduction, it is known that all $\Pi_{1}^{0}$ Medvedev degrees can be attained by two dimensional subshifts of finite type \cite{simpson_medvedev_2014}, and one dimensional effective subshifts \cite{miller_two_2012}.